 - Loans made on non-recourse basis to developers

 - Loan proceeds revolve and are reinvested in additional projects

-To date, 3CDC has invested $466 million in the CBD and OTR.
-Approximately $318 million of that investment, over 68%, is from CNMF & CEF.
+To date, over $926 million has been invested in the CBD and OTR.
+Approximately $336 million of that investment, or 40%, is from CEF, CNMF & tax credit equity.
 The success achieved is due to the dedication of the CNMF & CEF Board of Directors, City officials and staff, community organizations and residents.

-In all these roles, 3CDC works collaboratively with funding partners and the City of Cincinnati to bring stability and vitality to formerly distressed urban areas.
+In all these roles, 3CDC works collaboratively with funding partners, the City of Cincinnati, and the state of Ohio to bring stability and vitality to formerly distressed urban areas.